nelsonhuangzijian/LinE/README.md

 **Examples**

-Please refer to the `example.sh` for the scripts of all 3 models on all 3 datasets.
+Please refer to the `example.sh` for the scripts of the models on all 3 datasets.

 **Citations**